 Year ended December 31,

-2019 US\$ 2020 US\$
+2019 2020 US\$ US\$

-Unrecognized tax benefits, beginning of year 763
+Unrecognized tax benefits, beginning of year zed tax benefits, beginning of year -

 Increases 763 38

 Unrecognized tax benefits, end of year 763 801

 The Company classifies interest and penalties related to uncertain tax benefits as interest expense and general and administrative expenses, respectively.
 Interest expense and penalties related to these positions were immaterial for fiscal 2019 and 2020.